abledaccess/UIOFive/README.md

 ## About

 UIOFive (formally FSSFive) is a [WorPress starter theme based on `_s` -- or `underscores`](http://underscores.me/).
+It's an accessiblity-ready WordPress blogging theme from which to start developing your new theme from.
+Plus it makes use of components of The Fluid Project's Infusion framework, User Interface Options (UIOptions) specifically.

 Why the rebranding?
 Well, as of the release of Infusion 1.5, Fluid Skinning System (FSS) has been depreciated from Infusion. "[There are no CSS Framework requirements for working with Infusion.
-Infusion's strategy going forward will be to use custom CSS for component specific styling and Foundation for demos, as needed](http://docs.fluidproject.org/infusion/development/DeprecationsIn1_5.html)."
+Infusion's strategy going forward will be to use custom CSS for component specific styling](http://docs.fluidproject.org/infusion/development/DeprecationsIn1_5.html)."

-UIOFive a minimalistic and accessiblity-ready WordPress blogging theme from which to start developing a new theme from.
-Plus it employ's components of The Fluid Project's Infusion framework, User Interface Options (UIOptions) specifically.

 That said, technically, I'm not responsible for too much of what this theme is.
 I essentially, and with what is more than likely an element of irresponsibly (but with more responsibility than previous iterations of this theme), stitched it together from contributions of other people who are much smarter than I. However, I accept complete responsibility for any sloppiness I caused, and I'd love the opportunity to correct any mistakes should you find any.
 Please, let me know.